-Target Audience: Home or SOHO/SBO in need of a turnkey, Gotcha-Free PBX
+Target Audience: Small or Large Organization in need of a turnkey, Gotcha-Free PBX

-Default Configuration: Asterisk 11 with enhanced Asterisk-GUI, Kennonsoft GUI, and NANPA dialplan
+Default Configuration: Asterisk 11 with enhanced Elastix 2.5 GUI and Kennonsoft GUI

-Feature Set: Fax, SMS messaging, VPN, Reminders, ConfBridge Conferencing, AsteriDex, Voicemail, Email, IVR, News, Weather, Voice Dialer, Wolfram Alpha, Today in History, TM3 Firewall WhiteList, Speed Dialer, iNUM and SIP URI (free) worldwide calling, OpenCNAM CallerID lookups, DISA, Call Forwarding, CSV CDRs
+Feature Set: Fax, SMS messaging, NeoRouter/PPTP VPN, Reminders, ConfBridge Conferencing, AsteriDex, Voicemail, Email, IVR, News, Weather, Voice Dialer, Wolfram Alpha, Today in History, TM3 Firewall WhiteList, Speed Dialer, iNUM and SIP URI (free) worldwide calling, DISA, Call Forwarding, Tailorable CDRs

-Administrator Utilities: Incredible Backup/Restore, Automatic Updater, Asterisk Upgrader, phpMyAdmin, Timezone Config, Plug-and-Play Trunk Configurator, WebMin, External IP Setup, Firewall WhiteList Tools
+Administrator Utilities: Incredible Backup/Restore, Automatic Updater, phpMyAdmin, Timezone Config, WebMin, Admin Password Configurator, ODBC/MySQL Database Configurator, Firewall WhiteList Tools

-Here’s a quick overview of the installation and setup process for Incredible PBX for Asterisk-GUI:
+Here’s a quick overview of the installation and setup process for Incredible PBX for Elastix 2.5:

 - Choose a Hardware Platform – Dedicated PC, Cloud Provider, or Virtual Machine